Lydorn/Polygonization-by-Frame-Field-Learning/README.md

-### :warning: Under construction

-All the code is there.
-More detailed READMEs are coming soon...

 # Polygonal Building Segmentation by Frame Field Learning

 We add a frame field output to an image segmentation neural network to improve segmentation quality